Scudder Parker

-Scudder Parker (born August 16, 1943) is an American Democratic politician from Vermont.
+Scudder Holden Parker (born August 16, 1943) is an American Democratic politician from Vermont.
 He served in the Vermont State Senate for eight years.

 Career

-Parker grew up on a dairy farm in N. Danville, in a region of Vermont known as the Northeast Kingdom.
-Parker graduated Phi Beta Kappa from Williams College in 1965 and went on to receive his MDiv from Union Theological Seminary of Columbia University.
+Scudder Holden Parker was born in Newport, New Hampshire on August 16, 1943.
+He grew up on a dairy farm in N. Danville, in a region of Vermont known as the Northeast Kingdom.
+Parker graduated Phi Beta Kappa from Williams College in 1965 and went on to receive his MDiv from Union Theological Seminary of Columbia University in 1968.
 Parker served as an ordained Protestant minister in UCC churches in East St. Johnsbury and Lower Waterford (1968-1989).

 Early in his political career, Parker became the first Democratic Party candidate to win a Vermont State Senate seat in the northeastern region of Vermont.
 He served four terms in the State Senate from 1981 to 1988.
 In the Senate, Parker served as chair of the Finance Committee.
 After serving in the Senate, Parker went on to become the Director of the Energy Efficiency Division of the Vermont Department of Public Service (1990-2003).
 Parker also served as Chair of the Vermont Democratic Party from 2001 to 2004, and was a member of the Democratic Socialists of America.

 After running for office as the Democratic candidate for Governor of Vermont in the election of 2006, Parker worked for a year for Vermont Businesses for Social Responsibility.
 Parker then worked for the Vermont Energy Investment Corporation (2008-2017), first as the Director of the Consulting Division and then as VEIC's Policy Director.
 In retirement, Parker has become a published poet, with his first book of poetry, "Safe as Lightning" published in 2020 by Rootstock Publishing.